-- Take a look through these ideas , the list you will surely collect over time, and consider looking through these books.
+- Take a look through these ideas or through the ideas in this book.
 Brainstorm things that you think would be fun to do with your child long distance this month.
 Gather or purchase anything you might need ahead of time.
 Planning ahead will ensure that you have everything you need to do them.

 - Set reminders or calendar events to remind you to do the things on your list or to prepare for them.
 When you’re on different schedules and don’t see each other every day, it’s easy for these things to get lost in the shuffle of day to day life.
 By carving out time or adding them to your list, they won’t get lost.

 - Make sure to budget for these items.
 They don’t all have to be expensive, and often times, these activities are free!
 However, if it will cost money, and if you keep a budget, set that money aside in your budget ahead of time.

 Long distance parenting, like anything is a skill set.
 Communication with your co-parent and your child will change.
 You will need to learn new habits and to do things differently.
 Luckily, you will not have been the first long distance parent to go there.

 Books, as my son wisely told me recently, are like someone condensed years of hands on experience into an easily digestible format for someone else.
 So you don’t need to have years of experience to have the same knowledge they got from their years of experience.
 Check out the books that other long distance parents have recommended (and written)!

 Assemble A Mail Kit